abinit/abinit/doc/tutorial/eph4isotc.md

 ## Our first computation of the isotropic Tc

-For our first example, we use a relatively simple input file that allows to introduce the most important variables and the organization of the main output file.
+For our first example, we use a relatively simple input file that allows us to introduce the most important variables and the organization of the main output file.
 Copy *teph4isotc_2.abi* in the working directory and execute it using: